 |---|

-NIHON KOHDEN had always wanted to have parts sourced in China to lower cost, and the Vismo PVM-2701 was a pilot move, designed in Japan but with the majority of parts sourced in China.
+The Vismo PVM-2701 was a pilot move, designed in Japan but with the majority of parts sourced in China to lower the cost of production.

 The release of VISMO PVM-2701 bedside monitor was announced by Signal 718 dated November 2009.
 Vismo is short for Vital Signs Monitor.
 Notice this was the first model to do away with the suffix.